Bhuvanesh-Verma/Stance-Classification/README.md

 ### Getting Started

-For successful replication of this project we have listed packages that is required to run our code in `requirements.txt`.
-Execute following command to get started
+For successful replication of this project we have listed packages that are required to run our code in `requirements.txt`.
+Execute following commands to get started
 ```
+conda create -n testenv python=3.8
+conda activate testenv
-python install -r requirements.txt
+pip install -r requirements.txt
 ```

 ### Data Preprocessing
 We create our own dataset reader which is initially inspired from [SequenceTaggingDatasetReader](https://docs.allennlp.org/main/api/data/dataset_readers/sequence_tagging/) provided by [AllenNLP](https://allennlp.org).
-Data is preprocessed within this dataset reader.
+Data is preprocessed within this [dataset reader](modules/readers/StanceDataReader.py).

 ### Training
 Task 1 : Extracting Target phrase from Claim Sentence